-Conveniently, hosts and guests are often mentioned by name in episode descriptions and transcripts (e.g., ``I am your host ...''), but not necessarily in a systematic way.\footnote{In addition, some hosts never introduce themselves within a given episode, or provide only their first name, and thus remain effectively anonymous in our data.} We develop a pipeline to first identify candidate names in text, and then classify each of these names as \textsc{Host}, \textsc{Guest}, or \textsc{Neither}, with the third category representing people mentioned in but not appearing in the episode.
+After preliminary exploration, we determined that transcripts were the most reliable sources of this information, as hosts and guests are typically introduced by name (e.g., ``I am your host ...'', etc.).\footnote{In addition, some hosts never introduce themselves, or provide only their first name, and thus remain effectively anonymous in our data.} To determine speaker names and match them to voices, we develop a pipeline to first identify candidate names in text, and then classify each of these names as \textsc{Host}, \textsc{Guest}, or \textsc{Neither}, with the third category representing people mentioned but not appearing in the episode.
 To make these assignments, we rely on the direct and indirect linguistic cues surrounding mentions of a speaker's name that indicate their role.
-We first use spaCy \cite{honnibal2020spacy} to identify all named people that occur in an episode description, or in the first 350 words of the transcript, filtering this list to keep only mentions that include a first and last name.
+We first use spaCy \cite{honnibal2020spacy} to identify all named \textsc{Person} entities that occur in an episode description, or in the first 350 words of the transcript, filtering this list to keep only mentions that include a first and last name.

-To generate training data for this task, we collect three human judgements from Profilic annotators on a subset of 2,000 candidate entities in context.
-Annotators label one target entity at a time, and see the podcast description, episode description, and 300 words of the transcript, and provide a judgement of \textsc{Host}, \textsc{Guest}, or \textsc{Neither}.
+To generate training data for this task, we collect three human judgments from Profilic annotators on a subset of 2,000 candidate entities in context.
+Annotators label one target entity at a time, see the podcast description, episode description, and 300 words of the transcript, and provide a judgment of \textsc{Host}, \textsc{Guest}, or \textsc{Neither}.
 Despite some ambiguous cases, annotators had relatively high chance-corrected agreement on this task (Krippendorff's $\alpha$=0.77).
 Final labels were obtained by aggregating annotations using MACE \cite{hovy2013learning}, resulting in labels for 858 \textsc{Hosts}, 639 \textsc{Guests}, and 503 \textsc{Neither}.
-Using these annotations, we fine tune a RoBERTa model to classify a named entity based on its mean-pooled embeddings, which achieves 0.87 cross validation accuracy and 0.88 accuracy on a held out test set.
-Finally, for diarized podcasts with an identified \textsc{Host}, we heuristically map that person to the first voice which says the host's name.
+Using these annotations, we fine tune a RoBERTa model to classify a named entity based on its mean-pooled embeddings, which achieves 0.87 cross-validation accuracy and 0.88 accuracy on a held out test set.
+We then apply this model to all episodes for which there is at least one identified candidate entity.
+For diarized podcasts where our model identifies exactly one of the speakers as the \textsc{Host}, we heuristically map that person to the first voice which says the host's name.
 For additional details on speaker labeling, see Appendix \ref{app:role-labeling}.